cosc3380-t15/medical-db-t15/README.md

 Any changes to 'main' will automatically redeploy the webapp.

-Deployed using Heroku, ClearDB hosting MySQL, and Github with html/css frontend and php backend (no frameworks).
+Deployed using Heroku, MySQL hosted on PC, and Github with html/css frontend and php backend (no frameworks).